Research Cluster “Complex Systems Engineering”

 Two different ICT system components can be distinguished: The actual application system and its basic networked and distributed technical infrastructure.
 Both require specific architectures, design principles and development methods to encapsulate the inherent complexity of these systems so that they can take on increasingly demanding communication and data processing tasks without unnecessarily confronting users with their complexity.

 In the field of big data, for example, very large amounts of data are obtained from various (often distributed) sources, stored elsewhere (e.g. in the cloud), analyzed, and the corresponding analysis results are finally made available where they can be used as profitably as possible.

 Basically, the complexity of infrastructures and basic technologies for the provision of modern applications is a consequence of the complex application requirements.
 Accordingly, these basic technologies must not only guarantee the efficiency of the systems from a non-functional point of view, but also meet the high requirements resulting from the distribution, heterogeneity and dynamics of system landscapes.
 The (usually not insignificant) security aspects of such systems then also play a decisive role for various application areas (e.g. e-business).

-Research and teaching in the research cluster Complex Systems Engineering focus on the implementation of large scale, distributed, secure and complex information and communication systems.
-The methods and concepts of computer science are required at varying levels of abstraction pertaining to the design and the realization of such systems: from communication technology to the transport of news and information via systems engineering services to the support of the handling of large amounts of complex data, distributed applications and system environments to tools of software engineering programming and design, to architectures of large and complex software systems that - last but not least—can obviously only then be deployed in reality, if they are absolutely safe.
+Within the Complex Systems Engineering focus, the Software Engineering division deals with important aspects of the implementation of large, distributed, secure and complex information and communication systems.
+The methods and concepts of computer science on different abstraction levels of the design and the realization of such systems are needed.
+These range from communication technology for transporting the messages and information to be sent, to system technology services to support the handling of large and complex data volumes, distributed applications and system environments, to software programming and design tools and architectures for large and complex software systems, which—last but not least—can only be used in reality if they are also secure.